List Projects 33: Every Ocean Hughes

 Exhibitions at the List Center are made possible with the support of Audrey & James Foster and Cynthia & John Reed.

-General operating support is provided by the Massachusetts Institute of Technology; the Council for the Arts at MIT; Philip S. Khoury, Vice Provost at MIT; the MIT School of Architecture + Planning; the Mass Cultural Council; and many generous individual donors.
+General operating support is provided by the Massachusetts Institute of Technology, the Council for the Arts at MIT, the Vice Provost at MIT, Hashim Sarkis and the MIT School of Architecture + Planning, the Mass Cultural Council, and many generous individual donors.
 The Advisory Board Members of the List Visual Arts Center are gratefully acknowledged.